zdharma-continuum/zinit/docs/Zinit-Packages.md

 You can also update the package with `zinit update fzf` – it'll cause the project to refresh and rebuild, like with a "normal" package manager such as `apt-get`.
-However, it'll actually be more like to `emerge` from Gentoo, because the installation will be from the source… unless… you'll pick a binary installation :) So Zinit is like `apt-get` and `emerge` in one!
+However, it'll actually be more like to `emerge` from Gentoo, because the installation will be from the source… unless… the user will pick up a binary installation by profile-argument specified in the `pack''` ice :)

 ## Pros Of Using Zinit Package For Regular Software Installations